AlexMetsai/fractals/README.md

 # Plotting fractals

+Below you can see a mandlbrot fractal generated through python code, using the PIL module.

+![mandelbrot](https://github.com/AlexMetsai/fractals/blob/main/output/mandelbrot_fractal_960_540.png?raw=true)

-Planning to add more aside from the mandelbrot fractal.
+Planning to add more aside from the mandelbrot one.
 PM me if I'm lazy.

-![mandelbrot](https://github.com/AlexMetsai/fractals/blob/main/output/mandelbrot_fractal_960_540.png?raw=true)

 ## Main dependencies: